SNIA/Swordfish-basic-web-client/documentation/Swordfish Basic Web Client Dev Guide.md

     allows user to add multiple services by storing the IP address of respective service in local storage.

-    When a web client tries to talk to any schema it will respond in one of two
+    When a web client tries to talk to any schema it will respond with a HTTP status code in one of two
     ways:

     1. **Success:** Schema replies with a 200-status code along with the schema